The Sample Complexity of Learning Linear Predictors with the Squared Loss

-This result has some interesting consequences: First, it implies that even when $d=1$ (i.e. a one-dimensional problem), there is a non-trivial dependence on the norm bound $B$.
+Our lower bound has some interesting consequences: First, it implies that even when $d=1$ (i.e. a one-dimensional problem), there is a non-trivial dependence on the norm bound $B$.
 This is in contrast to results under the well-specified model or other common distributional assumptions, which lead to upper bounds independent of $B$.
-Second, it shows that in a finite-dimensional setting, although the squared loss $(\inner{\bw,\bx}-y)^2$ may appear symmetric with respect to $y$ and $\inner{\bw,\bx}$, the attainable excess risk is actually much more sensitive to the bound $Y$ on $|y|$ than to the bound $B$ on $|\inner{\bw,\bx}|$, due to the $d$ factor.
+Second, it shows that in a finite-dimensional setting, although the squared loss $(\inner{\bw,\bx}-y)^2$ may appear symmetric with respect to $y$ and $\inner{\bw,\bx}$, the attainable excess risk may actually be much more sensitive to the bound $Y$ on $|y|$ than to the bound $B$ on $|\inner{\bw,\bx}|$, due to the $d$ factor.
 For example, if $Y$ is a constant, then $B$ can be as large as the dimension $d$ without affecting the leading term of the excess risk.
-Third, in the context of online learning, it implies that the Vovk-Azoury-Warmuth forecaster is essentially optimal in our setting and for a finite-dimensional regime, in terms of its dependence on both $d$ and $B$ (the lower bounds in \cite{vovk2001competitive,singer2002universal} do not show an explicit dependence on $B$).